Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 batch_t.shape
 #torch.Size([1, 3, 224, 224])
 ```
-Pytorch, we can use a model in two modes, train mode and a eval mode.
+Pytorch, we can use a model in two modes, train mode and an eval mode.
 In train mode, the model learns model parameters
-and we perform batch normalization and dropout to avoid overfitting.
+and we perform batch normalization and dropout layers to avoid overfitting.
 In eval mode, pytorch automatically disables the
 batch norm and dropout layer.

 Since we are predicting using pretrained model, we use model under eval mode.
 We are initializing the resnet34 model and predicting